Cooling of electrons via superconducting tunnel junctions and their arrays exhibiting nodal lines

 {\it Multilayer structure of superconductors and ferroelectrics.-- } Here, we consider thin quasi-1D superconducting slabs and layers of ferroelectric in-between, that are thick enough to ensure tunnelling regime \cite{kornich:prr19, kornich:prb20}, see Fig.~\ref{fig:setup}~(c).
 In the following, we will omit $k_y$ and $k_z$ of electrons in the superconducting slabs, because they are small and almost constant in a quasi-1D system.
 In the kinetic energy, they can be absorbed into $\mu$.
 Due to the confinement in the $y$ dimension, electron velocity is too small for a sizeable spin-orbit interaction with $k_y$.

-Let us consider this layered structure infinite in $z$ dimension, analogously to infinite multilayer systems discussed in Refs.~\cite{burkov:prl11, meng:prb17}.
+Let us consider this layered structure infinite in $z$ dimension, analogously to infinite multilayer systems discussed in Refs.~\cite{burkov:prl11, meng:prb17}, i.e., it works as a crystal with properties defined by the combination of properties of contributing layers.
 We have two obvious options: identical polarization of all ferroelectric layers and alternating polarization.
 The Hamiltonian of such a multilayer structure is \cite{SM},

 where $q_z\in [-\pi,\pi]$ is the wave vector accounting for the periodicity of our structure, and $\pm$ stand for the aligned and alternating polarizations, respectively.
 The alternating polarization gives a minus sign, because the Hamiltonian for spin-orbit interaction changes its global sign with the change of the sign of the electric field that induces it.
 In this case, the spectrum is twice degenerate, because electrons in each superconducting layer experience local space inversion symmetry in $z$ direction.